-While growth is a much studied process, in the context of welfare-enhancing or more broadly, capabilities-enhancing developmental process, the economic, social and political institutions are even more decisive than the production of goods and services (translated into monetary incomes).
-Even one of the two main motives of human activity according to Sigmund Freud, need for power3, may also be interpreted as a need for certain institutions which most people want to set for themselves.
-Thus the institutions are something more than just a regulating framework for human interaction: they are also somehow a target.
-The institutions are what really tie individuals to the society.
+While growth is a much studied process, in the context of welfare-enhancing or more broadly, capabilities-enhancing developmental process, the economic, social and political institutions may be even more decisive than the technical organization of production of goods and services.
+Even one of the two main motives of human activity according to Sigmund Freud, need for power4, may also be interpreted as a need for certain institutions which most people want to set for themselves.
+Thus the institutions are something more than just a regulating framework for human interaction: they are also somehow a target that can ipso facto enhance human well being..
+The institutions are what really tie individuals to the society through a process of social embedding.
 Even

-1As the succeeding paragraphs make clear, we include some crucial aspects of finance---in particular, bank finance--- as a factor along with the other economic institutions.
+$^{^{2}}$ As the succeeding paragraphs make clear, we include some crucial aspects of finance---in particular, bank finance--- as a factor along with the other economic institutions.

-2 In order to avoid misunderstanding, we hasten to add that we view growth as one component of welfare, and not always and not necessarily the decisive one.
-As Anand and Sen (2000, p.
-2031) write: "It is, of course, true that being rich, wealthy and affluent can be among the most important contributory factors in generating well-being, and the opulence-oriented approach to economic progress certainly cannot be criticized for being irrelevant to the success of human living.
+3 In order to avoid misunderstanding, we hasten to add that we view growth as one component of welfare, and not always and not necessarily the decisive one.
+As Anand and Sen [2000, p.
+2031] write: "It is, of course, true that being rich, wealthy and affluent can be among the most important contributory factors in generating well-being, and the opulence-oriented approach to economic progress certainly cannot be criticized for being irrelevant to the success of human living.
 On the other hand, insofar as it neglects other crucial factors, such as public care and social organization, which also contribute to the well-being and freedom of individuals, the approach is deeply limited and defective".

-3 See also the cited works of Nietzsche and of Foucault who also approaches the question of power and institutions in a 'genealogical' and 'archaeological' way from our contemporary situation.
+4 See also the cited works of Nietzsche and of Foucault who also approach the question of power and institutions in a 'genealogical' and 'archaeological' way from our contemporary situation.

-money, which humans have discovered as a "stimulus for most efforts" is nothing other than a well polished social institution.
+money, which humans have discovered as a "stimulus for most efforts" is nothing other than a well- polished social institution crucially linking the present and the future, among its other functions.

-In case of human development, apart from economic institutions for providing material well being of the members of society there are also several institutions important to supply "happiness"4 to the nations, and among them democracy, the core normatively desirable political institution of our time, plays the central role.
+In case of human development, apart from economic institutions for providing material well being of the members of society there are also several institutions important to supply "happiness"5 to the nations, and among them democracy, the core normatively desirable political institution of our time, plays the central role.
 Democracy is sometimes thought of as an even more important, determinant of welfare than the purely economic and growth-enhancing institutions.
 For example, Rodrik (2000) discusses democracy as a meta-institution for building modern institutions.
 Similarly, Piñeiro et al. (2005) mainly emphasized the importance of economic institutions to explain the growth in transition economies.
 Institutional factor was discussed along with initial conditions of reforms specific to the sample of observed countries, FDI and democracy.

 In this paper the emphasis is on both political and economic institutions.
 We also augment our economic institutional analysis by including crucial financial aspects related to the banking sector.
-In short, we are trying to fill some of the political and financial factors gap in our previous analysis.
 We hope to contribute in this way to the ongoing theoretical and empirical refinements in this area of research.